Sophie Tolchard

 Sophie Tolchard (born 2 October 1991) is an English international lawn bowler.
+She reached a career high ranking of world number 6 in August 2024.

 Bowls career

 World Championships

 In 2016, she won a pairs bronze medal with Ellen Falkner at the 2016 World Outdoor Bowls Championship in Christchurch.

+In 2023, she was selected as part of the team to represent England at the 2023 World Outdoor Bowls Championship.
+She participated in the women's pairs and the women's fours events.
+In the fours, her team won the gold medal defeating Australia in the final and one week later in the pairs, she won a bronze medal partnering Amy Pharaoh.

 Commonwealth Games

 Sophie has competed at three Commonwealth Games for England.
 The first in the women's triples at the 2014 Commonwealth Games, where she won a gold medal with partners Ellen Falkner and Sian Gordon.
 The second was in 2018, when she was selected as part of the English team for the 2018 Commonwealth Games on the Gold Coast in Queensland.

 In 2022, she competed in the women's pairs and the Women's fours at the 2022 Commonwealth Games.
 In the pairs with Amy Pharaoh she secured a silver medal.

 Atlantic Bowls Championship

 In 2015, she won the triples silver medal at the Atlantic Bowls Championships.
 In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia.